praekeltfoundation/docker-ci-deploy/README.md

 ```
 This will result in the tags `my-image:1.2.3` and `my-image:latest` being pushed.

+> NOTE: The `--version` and `--version-latest` options used to be known as `--tag-version` and `--tag-latest`, respectively.
+These old option names will continue working for the current release but will be removed soon.

 #### Semantic version tags
 ```
 docker-ci-deploy --tag alpine --version 1.2.3 --version-semver my-image